gwcbi/haphpipe_docs/hp-docs/docs/install.md

 <br/>

-If a `segfault` error occurs during the _hp_predict_haplo_ stage, this is **not** a characteristic of HAPHPIPE but rather that of PredictHaplo.
+If a `segfault` error occurs during the _hp_predict_haplo_ module, this is **not** a characteristic of HAPHPIPE but rather that of PredictHaplo.
 Sometimes, we have luck if we just rerun the code again or move to an interactive CPU node.
 We are unsure what causes this error, and we only see it between the local and global reconstruction phases in PredictHaplo.

 ## Quick-Start